 The Company has only one stock repurchase program.
 The program was initially announced on January 13, 1998 and was amended on February 10, 2003 and October 12, 2004.
 The total number of shares authorized to be repurchased pursuant to those prior authorizations was 870,000, adjusted for stock splits.
 On June 3, 2009, the Board of Directors authorized the Company to purchase up to an additional 125,000 shares of Company's common stock.
-On November 15, 2012, the Board of Directors authorized the Company to purchase up to an additional 100,000 shares of Company's common stock.
+On November 15, 2012, the Board of Directors authorized the Company to purchase up to an additional 120,000 shares of Company's common stock.
 On September 23, 2019, the Board of Directors authorized the Company to purchase up to an additional 120,000 shares of Company's common stock.
+On September 23, 2019, the Board of Directors authorized the Company to purchase up to an additional 120,000 shares of Company's common stock.
+On December 20, 2021, the Board of Directors authorized the Company to purchase up to an additional 125,000 shares of Company's common stock.
 The purchases will be made, in the discretion of management, from time to time, in the open market or through privately negotiated third party transactions depending on market conditions and other factors.
 The Company's repurchase program has no expiration date and can be amended and increased, from time to time, in the discretion of the Board of Directors.
 No plan or program expired during the period covered by the table.